Our Services

 Published on: 2/24/2026

-Epinephrine is the first and most important treatment for a suspected severe allergic reaction because it rapidly opens airways, raises blood pressure, and reduces swelling, so use it right away and call emergency services, even if symptoms improve.
+Epinephrine is the first-line treatment for anaphylaxis.
+It rapidly opens airways, raises blood pressure, and reduces swelling.
+Use it immediately and call 911—even if symptoms improve.

 If you or someone around you may be experiencing a severe allergic reaction, understanding why epinephrine is essential—and what to do next—can save a life.